 Southwest says it expects normal operations to resume Friday

-It is likely that far more than 1 million passengers have been affected.
-Southwest has canceled more than 13,000 flights since its meltdown began on Dec.
+An estimated 1 million passengers have been affected by the scotched flights.
+Overall, Southwest has canceled more than 13,000 flights since its meltdown began on Dec.
 22. Its planes have 143 to 175 seats and were likely nearly fully booked around the Christmas and New Year's holidays.

+Southwest officials initially blamed the travel chaos on the harsh winter weather that affected the Southeast and other parts of the U.S. last week.
+But in an interview with CBS News Streaming, U.S. Captain Michael Santoro, vice president of the Southwest Airlines Pilots Association, also pointed to what he described as the Dallas carrier's "outdated" scheduling technology, saying the software was unable to handle the flood of passenger flight cancellations caused by the winter storm.

 Other airlines are back to full strength.
 Delta, American and United together canceled around 30 flights by late morning, according to tracker FlightAware.